 Diversity, Equity and InclusionThe MSHA Diversity, Equity and Inclusion committee is dedicated to developing, promoting, and utilizing responsive and transformative practices and policies with explicit inclusion of historically excluded and marginalized individuals in the process of becoming a more diverse, inclusive, and equitable organization.

 ♦Did you know there was group for LGBTQ Speech-Language Pathologists?
 L'GASP is a forum in which gay, lesbian, bisexual, transgender, and allied SLPs and audiologists work on issues that concern their professional lives.
 For more information or to join L'GASP

 Multicultural constituency groups (MCCGs) are allied/related professional organizations that are independent of the American Speech-Language-Hearing Association.
 Each MCCG focuses on an identified population and addresses the client/patient/professional/student perspective of that population.
 Through both individual and collective efforts, the MCCGs recruit professionals; promote cultural competence and improvement in the quality of speech, language, and hearing services; promote research and knowledge related to identification, diagnosis, and treatment; support students; advocate at the local, state, and national levels for consumers; encourage leadership and engagement in professional and related issues, provide professional support and networking opportunities; and disseminate information and resources.
 ASHA provides information on these organizations

 here as a resource for members and/or the public.
 ASHA provides no financial support to these organizations.

-♦Dr. Ida J. Stockman Achievement in Diversity & Infusion Award
+♦Ida J. Stockman Award for Diversity & Infusion

 MSHA has created a new award for individuals who make significant contributions to diversity and infusion within the fields of speech pathology, audiology and society.
-This prestigious award has been named the "Dr. Ida J. Stockman Achievement in Diversity & Infusion Award"
+This prestigious award has been named the "Dr. Ida J. Stockman Award for Diversity & Infusion"